Biological data: Genetic samples as personal data

-Applications of Deep Learning to Biological Data
+Applications of deep learning to biological data

 As a result of rapid advances in data science and computational power, life scientists have been able to apply data-intensive machine learning methods to biological data, such as deep learning (DL), reinforcement learning (RL), and their combination (deep RL).
 These methods, alongside increases in data storage and computing, have allowed life scientists to mine biological data and analyze data sets that were previously too large or complex.
 Deep Learning (DL) and reinforcement learning (RL) have been used in the field of omics research (which includes genomics, proteomics, or metabolomics.)
 Typically, raw biological sequence data (such as DNA, RNA, and amino acids) is extracted and used to analyze features, functions, structures, and molecular dynamics from the biological data.
 From that point onwards, different analyses may be performed, such as GE profiling splicing junction prediction, and protein-protein interaction evaluation may all be performed.

 Reinforcement learning, a term stemming from behavioral psychology, is a method of problem solving by learning things through trial and error.
 Reinforcement learning can be applied to biological data, in the field of omics, by using RL to predict bacterial genomes.

 Other studies have shown that reinforcement learning can be used to accurately predict biological sequence annotation.

 Deep Learning (DL) architectures are also useful in training biological data.
 For instance, DL architectures that target pixel levels of biological images have been used to identify the process of mitosis in histological images of the breast.
 DL architectures have also been used to identify nuclei in images of breast cancer cells.

-Challenges to Data Mining in Biomedical Informatics
+Challenges to data mining in biomedical informatics

 Complexity

 The primary problem facing biomedical data models has typically been complexity, as life scientists in clinical settings and biomedical research face the possibility of information overload.
 However, information overload has often been a debated phenomenon in medical fields.
 Computational advances have allowed for separate communities to form under different philosophies.
 For instance, data mining and machine learning researchers search for relevant patterns in biological data, and the architecture does not rely on human intervention.
 However, there are risks involved when modeling artifacts when human intervention, such as end user comprehension and control, are lessened.

 Researchers have pointed out that with increasing health care costs and tremendous amounts of underutilized data, health information technologies may be the key to improving the efficiency and quality of healthcare.